 Public installation, black tent, ink on cotton fabric.

-Shelter 1.0, a black tent, was designed to infuse the social experience in the process of production as well as instigate the connection and interpersonal of society where the people were invited to response to “What are you protest for?” by crawl through the entrance and write their remarks inside the tent.
-The rare extension entrance and white enclosed interior of the tent created a private and liberal ambience inscribed the protest and desire of the participants.
+Shelter 1.0, a black tent, was designed to infuse the social experience in the process of production to instigate the connection and interpersonal of society.
+On the street, the by passers were invited to response to a prompt – “what are you protesting for?” – by crawling through the long extended entrance and write their remarks inside the tent.
+The entrance leads to a white enclosed interior that implies a private safe space and assures their remarks can be inscribed freely.

 Installed at six public locations around Kuching area in Sarawak, the project attempts to instigate dialogues, conversations, and discussions in the public.
 This is a discernible recount of the democracy revolution movement in 2012, where numerous demonstrations and occupations took place from the Arab Spring to the Occupy Wall Street as well as Bersih 2.0 rally in Malaysia.
 The installation confronts the public and alludes to the urgency of social and political instigation of our time.
 It may deem as an occupation or a street survey, but moreover a situation where communal relations emerge.